robdmc/easier/README.md

 # Easier
-Easier is a tool-kit for creating shortcuts that are useful in data science work.
-The toolkit is not really tailored to the needs of a wide audience as it has evolved to fasciliate my (Rob deCarvalho) common workflows.
-That being said, as long as you don't mind an opinionated take on common tasks, you may find some of the tools useful.
+Easier is a rather eclectic set of tools that I (Rob deCarvalho) have developed to minimize boilerplate code in my Jupyter Notebook analysis work.

+Although I do think the tools are widely useful, I will evolve this project to suit the needs of my everday work.
+As such, the tool selection and implementation may be a bit opinionated and the api subject to change without notice.

+If you can stomach these disclaimers, you may find, as I do, that these tools significantly improve your workflow efficieny.

+The documentation for the tools is all in this README in the form of examples.
+I have tried to put reasonable docstrings in functions/methods to detail additional features they contain, but that is a work in progress.

+Enjoy.

 # Tool Directory
 - **Optimization tools**